Dates

 ## Arrays and objects

-Filters that process arrays and objects.
+Process arrays and objects.

-- `first` returns the first element of an array as a string.
+Returns the first element of an array as a string.

 - `["a","b","c"]|first` returns `"a"`.